-- 3.3.2 For non-IACS classed or non-classed vessels, the class entry survey is to be held according to following: - 3.3.2.1 As the minimum extent based on the age and the type of the vessel as follows: - Class renewal survey of Hull and Machinery including thickness measurements; - Dry docking Survey
+- 3.3.2 For non-IACS classed or non-classed vessels, the class entry survey is to be held according to following: - 3.3.2.1 As the minimum extent based on the age and the type of the vessel as follows:

-- Propeller Shaft Survey(s) - Boiler Survey(s) and Pressure vessel survey(s) - 3.3.2.2 TL may request further examinations, tests and measurements, including but not limited to material testing, non-destructive testing, hydraulic and hydrostatic tests and sea trial. - 3.3.2.3 Where the vessel has, during any portion of the five years prior to the request for classification being received, been previously classed by: - Türk Loydu, or - an IACS member at the time it classed the vessel, then survey requirements may be specially considered but are not to be less than those required by 3.3.1.
+- Class renewal survey of Hull and Machinery including thickness measurements; - Dry docking Survey - Propeller Shaft Survey(s) - Boiler Survey(s) and Pressure vessel survey(s) - 3.3.2.2 TL may request further examinations, tests and measurements, including but not limited to material testing, non-destructive testing, hydraulic and hydrostatic tests and sea trial. - 3.3.2.3 Where the vessel has, during any portion of the five years prior to the request for classification being received, been previously classed by TL or an IACS member and has not been subject to alteration or modification since class was withdrawn, the survey requirements may be specially considered but are not to be less than the following: - for vessels previously classed with Türk Loydu all overdue surveys and overdue conditions of class, or - for vessels previously classed with an IACS member - surveys the same as those required by 3.3.1.